donovanmagryta/Toy-Story/README.md

 # toystory
-Fainting Animatronic like in Disney PIXAR's "Toy Story"
+Fainting Animatronic like in Disney Pixar's "Toy Story"